 Watch my pineapple jam recipe on YouTube

-- 4 pineapples about 1.5kg each
+- 2 pineapples about 1.5kg each

-- 2-3 tbsp fresh lemon juice
+- 1 tbsp fresh lemon juice

-- 2 cinnamon sticks
+- 1 cinnamon sticks

-- 3 star anise
+- 2 star anise

-- 5 cloves
+- 3 cloves

 - The pineapple jam will thicken and liquid will reduce.
 Stir frequently to prevent from being burnt.

 - Continuously stir the pineapple jam over low heat until the jam thickened and there is no visible liquid.
 Turn off the heat.
 Remove cinnamon, star anise, and cloves.
 Allow the jam to cool completely.